Google’s internet balloons face doubts from potential customers

 Loon said it holds frequent talks with Indonesian authorities and that last month they issued preliminary clearance.
 The nation’s Ministry of Defense must still perform security inspections, including checking for cameras, an Indonesian official told Reuters.

-Meanwhile, Telkom Indonesia, the nation’ No. 1 carrier, is focusing on satellites to expand coverage, David Bangun, a top executive, told Reuters.
+Meanwhile, Telkom Indonesia, the nation’s No. 1 carrier, is focusing on satellites to expand coverage, David Bangun, a top executive, told Reuters.

 Madrid-based Telefonica, which declined to comment but has held deal talks with Loon for years, has tested alternatives such as relying on solar power to reduce the costs of remote towers.